- To show how the form, function and behaviour of animals become adapted to the environment through evolution.

 - able to appreciate the complexities of biological organisation and address scientifically controversial issues in a rational way.

 - able to interpret material in terms of biological function and the effect of natural selection.

 - able to analyse and report on material learned.

-- able to assess the scope of animal biology and be able to select particular areas for further study.
+- able to assess the scope of animal biology and select particular areas for further study.

 - able to integrate related topics from separate parts of the course.